Logo Voyage

 Map of Northern Province (Sri Lanka)

-• 5 Mullaitivu — this small seaside town was the site of the final slaughter of the civil war where both government forces and the Tamil Tigers deliberately targeted the 250,000 civilians crammed into this area, then known as "the cage".
+• 9.28333380.85MISSING WIKILINK Mullaitivu — this small seaside town was the site of the final slaughter of the civil war where both government forces and the Tamil Tigers deliberately targeted the 250,000 civilians crammed into this area, then known as "the cage".
 Today, little remains of this underreported humanitarian disaster.

 Other destinations

-• 1 Neduntheevu (Delft Island) Neduntheevu on Wikipedia — An island in the far west of the province, known for its wild horses and Dutch colonial ruins
+• 9.5023379.699611 Neduntheevu (Delft Island) Neduntheevu on Wikipedia — The westernmost of the islands near Jaffna, known for its wild horses, colonial ruins, and serene isolation.

 Understand

-The Northern Province is Sri Lanka's Tamil country, swathes of which were under the control of the Tamil Tigers between 1983 and 2009.
+Much of the area was under the control of the Tamil Tigers between 1983 and 2009.
 With their defeat in 2009, the province's major cities had been gutted, its beaches and jungles strewn with unexploded ordinance, and most of the population lived in squalid refugee camps.
-Today, the area has been reconstructed, however you will still observe a disproportionately large number of soldiers and military bases in the province.
+Today, the area has been reconstructed, however you will still observe a disproportionately large number of army and navy facilities in the province.

-While this province had plenty of Sinhalese and Muslim residents before the war, attacks by the Tamil Tigers forced them to flee.
-They have not returned, making this province almostly exclusively Tamil today.
+While Northern Province had plenty of Sinhalese and Muslim residents before the war, attacks by the Tamil Tigers forced them to flee.
+While many Tamils have returned, Sinhalese and Muslim people have mostly not returned, making this province almostly exclusively Tamil today.

 The entirety of the province south of the Jaffna peninsula is known as the Vanni.
 It is a dry zone which was irrigated and turned into an agricultural zone under British rule in the 1930s.
 The Vanni was the Tamil Tiger stronghold during the civil war, especially after the recapture of Jaffna in 1995, until their defeat in 2009.